Matter & Substance

 • Failing to report all income: Income from short-term rentals, security deposits that aren’t returned, or rent paid in cash must all be reported.

-Minimizing your rental property taxes requires more than just filing forms and collecting rent — it takes proactive planning, good recordkeeping, and a firm grasp of real estate tax rules.
-By leveraging the strategies above, rental property owners can maximize deductions, defer taxes, and improve their bottom line.
+Minimizing your rental property takes proactive planning, good recordkeeping, and a firm grasp of real estate tax rules.
+By leveraging the strategies above and working with experienced advisors, rental property owners can maximize deductions, defer taxes, and improve your bottom line.